Back To Search Results

 Introduction

-Diffuse idiopathic skeletal hyperostosis (DISH) is a systemic condition characterized by characteristic ossification patterns that can occur in the spine and peripheral entheses.[1]
-DISH most commonly affects the spine and often presents as back pain and stiffness.[2]
-Resnick et al. originally coined the term DISH in 1975, and is now the most commonly used term to describe this condition in the literature.[3]
-The term is both inclusive and descriptive of the disorder.
-Forestier and Rotes-Querol initially described the underlying pathology in specimens and a series of 200 patients in 1950, who called it “senile ankylosing hyperostosis.”[4]
+Diffuse idiopathic skeletal hyperostosis (DISH) is a systemic condition characterized by distinct ossification patterns affecting the spine and peripheral entheses.[1]
+This condition most commonly affects the spine and is often associated with back pain and stiffness.[2]
+The term "DISH" was introduced by Resnick et al in 1975 and is now the most widely used term to describe this condition,[3] serving as both an inclusive and descriptive label for the disorder.
+The underlying pathology of DISH was initially described by Forestier and Rotes-Querol in 1950, based on specimens and a series of 200 patients, referring to the condition as "senile ankylosing hyperostosis."[4]

-The ossifications are classically described in the spine as flowing ossifications along the anterolateral aspect in at least three successive vertebral levels or four contiguous vertebrae.
-Although less common, peripheral enthesopathy can occur at the shoulder, elbow, knee, or calcaneus.[2]
-DISH in the spine most commonly occurs on the right side of the thoracic spinal segment.
+In DISH, ossifications are classically described in the spine as flowing along the anterolateral aspect, involving at least 3 consecutive vertebral levels or 4 contiguous vertebrae.
+Although less common, peripheral enthesopathy can occur in the shoulders, elbows, knees, or calcaneus.[2]
+In the spine, DISH most commonly affects the right side of the thoracic spinal segment.

-While the etiology remains poorly defined, various risk factors have been identified in the literature, including gout, hyperlipidemia, and diabetes.
-HLA-B8 is common in both DISH and diabetes mellitus.[2]
-As such, high rates of diabetes mellitus, hyperuricemia, and hyperlipidemia have been present in patients with DISH.[5]
-Unlike other seronegative spondyloarthropathies, no apparent relationship has been identified between DISH and HLA-B27.
+The etiology of DISH remains poorly understood, but several risk factors have been identified, including gout, hyperlipidemia, and diabetes.
+HLA-B8 is commonly found in both DISH and diabetes mellitus.[2]
+As a result, high rates of diabetes mellitus, hyperuricemia, and hyperlipidemia have been observed in patients with DISH.[5]
+Unlike other seronegative spondyloarthropathies, no apparent association has been identified between DISH and HLA-B27.

 Etiology